Designing a Safer Way to Use Debit

 THEIR JOURNEY

-If fraud happens, they usually don’t find out right away.
-They notice it later when checking their balance or getting a notification.
+If fraud occurs, they don’t find out immediately.
+They notice later — when checking their balance or receiving a notification.
 By then, the damage is already done.

 Fixing it is slow.
-They call their bank, explain what happened, and wait days for their money to return.
-During that time, basic things like gas, groceries, and rent feel uncertain.
+They contact their bank, explain the situation, and wait days for their money to return.

 WHERE IT BREAKS